In a nutshell

 - Many firms regularly act for both insurance companies and insured policyholders.
 There is a trend towards firms specialising in either policyholder or insurer work.

 - The insurance industry is regulated by the Financial Conduct Authority.

 - New risks to insure against are arising all the time.
 Lately, protecting companies from cyber attacks has gathered steam.

 - Technology is affecting the way that insurance is bought and sold.
 New software is changing the way that Big Data can be gathered, analysed and utilised, while cloud storage can offer insurance companies a fast and effective way to retain such data.
 However, cloud storage can also raise the risk of cyber attacks for insurance companies themselves.

 - Telematics is a growing area in car insurance.
 A device in a car can track the driver's behaviour and send that info to the insurance company, who will charge premiums accordingly based on that driver's risk of accident.
-In August 2014, BMW announced that it will produce the world's first factory-fitted telematics.
+ABI research has predicted that global insurance telematics subscriptions could be in excess of 107 million by 2018.

-- While the full impact of Brexit remains unclear, it is felt that insurers are best placed in the financial services market to ride out potential volatility.
+- As negotiations get under way and the full impact of Brexit remains unclear, it is felt that insurers are best placed in the financial services market to ride out potential volatility.